NREL/OpenStudio-ERI/docs/source/workflow_outputs.rst

    Airflows                            Airflow rates (in cfm) for infiltration, mechanical ventilation, natural ventilation, and whole house fans.
    Weather                             Weather file data including outdoor temperatures, relative humidity, wind speed, and solar.
    =================================== =====

+Timestamps in the output use the end-of-hour convention.
+Most outputs will be summed over the hour (e.g., energy) but some will be averaged over the hour (e.g., temperatures, airflows).

 See the `example ERIRatedHome_Hourly.csv <https://github.com/NREL/OpenStudio-ERI/tree/master/workflow/sample_results/results/ERIRatedHome_Hourly.csv>`_.